motebus/ultrabook/Ultranet Apps/jBuilder/Available Apps in App field.md

 ## Available Apps in App field
 ### Directly enter page://xx you want to use in the 'App' field
   - **page://url**
-    1. Enter `{"url":"https://xxx","scroll":true}` into the Params field, replacing `https://xxx` with the actual url of the website.
+    1. Params field enter `{"url":"https://your-url","scroll":true}`
-    -  url of youtube
+    -  For url of youtube
-    1. Enter the Youtube url of your video into the App Field.<br>
+    1. Directly enter the Youtube url of your video into the App Field.<br>
     2. Use the standard address bar url, e.g. https://www.youtube.com/watch?v=VIDEOID.<br> Other formats sych as the video sharing link https://youtu.be/VIDEOID, or playlist links will not work in panel-frames.
     3. Leave the parameter field blank
   - **Image**